digitalmemex/bootstrap/README.md

-# Digital MemeX Bootstrap
+# DMX Bootstrap Service

-This is an internal used plugin that bootstraps the Digital MemeX repository management.
+This plugin is part of the digitalmemex distribution and provides a RESTful API for managing DMX _Repositories_.

+A frontend which makes use of this service is available at https://github.com/digitalmemex/repository-manager.